What is a Student Visitor Visa?

 A Student Visitor Visa allows you to stay in the UK for the length of your planned study.
 So, if you need to complete a three-month course, for example, your visa will last for three months.

-Generally, this type of Study Visa lasts for a maximum of six months, and if a student needs to come to the UK to study for longer than this time, they would usually consider applying for a Student Visa instead.
+Generally, this type of Study Visa lasts for a maximum of up to six months, and if a student needs to come to the UK to study for longer than this time, they would usually consider applying for a Student Visa instead.

 There is an exception to this validity requirement, which occurs if you are studying an English language course.
 If this is the case, your Study Visa can be valid for up to 11 months.

-Depending on your home country, you may be able to come to the UK for a certain period without having to apply for any sort of studying visa.
+Depending on your home country, you may be able to come to the UK for a certain period of research without having to apply for any sort of studying visa.
 This is the case for American nationals, for example, as the UK and US accept temporary migration between countries as part of its ‘special relationship’ understanding.

 Types of Student Visitor Visas